xrddev/circuit-reliability-testing/README.md

 This repository contains three VHDL projects that implement advanced testing methodologies for digital circuits.
 These projects focus on **Scan Testing**, **LFSR-MISR (Built-In Self-Test)**, and **JTAG Boundary Scan** techniques to detect faults and ensure the reliability of circuits.

+> 📄 Each subproject is accompanied by a detailed PDF report, including design explanations, RTL schematics, and simulation results.

 ## Projects

 ### 1. **Scan Testing**